 The primary form of taxation is the General Betting Duty (GBD), which applies to bookmakers offering fixed-odds bets, pool betting, and betting exchanges.
 This duty is levied on the operator’s gross profits, calculated as customers’ total wagers minus any winnings paid out.
 As of the latest updates, the GBD rate is 15% of gross profits.

-The relevant tax for online casinos is the Remote Gaming Duty (RGD), which is 21% of the operator’s gross gaming revenue (GGR).
-The GGR is the total stakes received minus any winnings paid out to customers.
+The relevant tax for online casinos is the Remote Gaming Duty (RGD), 21% of the operator’s gross gaming revenue (GGR).
+The GGR is the total stakes received minus any winnings paid to customers.
 It applies to all forms of online gambling, including slots, table games, and virtual sports betting.

 Operators providing spread betting are subject to Spread Betting Duty.
 The duty is levied at a rate of 3% on financial bets and 10% on sports bets, reflecting the higher risk associated with this type of gambling.